dsmooke/go-for-launch/README.md

 ## Description

-This was the first assignment from the UConn Coding Boot Camp curriculum which combined the first week's topics: Git, Terminal, GitHub, HTML, CSS and web accessibility.
+This was the first assignment from the UConn Coding Boot Camp curriculum which combined the first week's topics: Git, Terminal, GitHub, GitHub Pages, HTML, CSS and Web Accessibility.

 ## Goals